 A great friend of mine told me of a horse drawn hearse available in a local auctioneers.
-I went and bought it 2 years ago, and have spent most of the time since restoring it to it’s former glory.
+I went and bought it a few years ago, and have spent most of the time since restoring it to it’s former glory.
 It is all original and dates back to 1820, all of the original features have been retained and restored to the original condition.

 The carriage was officially blessed by Reverend Cole Baker and Monsignor Dooley, and then paraded up Patrick Street lead by Templemore Pipe band under Pipe Major Mr. Joe Barry, The Horses were provided By Michael and Eileen Costigan Clonakenny.